On Biased Compression for Distributed Learning: Introduction

 \subsection{Related work}

-There has been extensive work related to compression, mostly focusing on unbiased compressions~\citep{qsgd} as these are much easier to analyze.
-Works concerning biased compressions show strong empirical results with limited or no analysis~\citep{vogels,lin, sun}.
-There have been several attempts trying to address this issue, e.g., \citet{errorSGD} provide analysis for quadratics in distributed setting, \citet{zhao} give analysis for momentum SGD with a specific biased compression, but under unreasonable assumptions, i.e., bounded gradient norm and memory.
-The first result that obtained linear rate of convergence for biased compression was by \citet{karimireddy2019error}, but only for one node and under bounded gradient norm assumption, which was later overcome by \citet{stich2019}.
+There has been extensive work related to communication compression, mostly focusing on unbiased compressions~\citep{qsgd} as these are much easier to analyze.
+In particular, it was shown~\citep{sigma_k} that both the classical method with unbiased compression~\citep{qsgd} and more advanced modifications~\citep{DIANA,DIANA-VR} can be considered as special versions of SGD.
+Subsequently, the results of~\citep{sigma_k} for strongly convex problems were transferred to general convex~\citep{khaled2020unified} and non-convex ~\citep{li2020unified} target functions.
+In the meantime, works concerning biased compressions show stronger empirical results but with limited or no analysis~\citep{vogels,lin, sun}.
+There have been several attempts trying to address this issue, e.g., \citet{errorSGD} provided analysis for quadratics in distributed setting, \citet{zhao} gave analysis for momentum SGD with a specific biased compression, but under unreasonable assumptions, i.e., bounded gradient norm and memory.
+The first result that obtained linear rate of convergence for biased compression was done by \citet{karimireddy2019error}, but only for one node and under bounded gradient norm assumption, which was later overcome by \citet{stich2019}.

+After the initial online appearance of our work, there has been several enhancements in the literature.
+In particular, \citet{AjallStich2021biased} developed theory for non-convex objectives in the single node setup, \cite{Gorbunov2020EF-SGD} designed a novel error compansated SGD algorithm converging linearly in a more relaxed setting with the help of additional unbiased compressor, \cite{horvath2021a} proposed a simple trick to convert any biased compressor to corresponding induced (unbiased) compressor leading to improved theoretical guarantees.
+Recently, a new variant of error feedback mechanism was introduced in \citep{EF21,EF21-ext} showing an improved rates for distributed non-convex problems.